 Advanced-level work experience in a biological field is offered on an individual basis when suitable opportunities can be arranged.
 Prerequisite: permission of department.

 BIO 499.
 RESEARCH

-Students from all levels conduct laboratory and/or field research under the direction of the biology faculty.
+Students conduct laboratory and/or field research under the direction of the biology faculty.
 Maximum eight semester hours total credit.
 Prerequisite: permission of the biology faculty.

 Business Administration